This article aims at resolving connection issues with your scanner.

-This article will help you check whether you have downloaded the appropriate license and installed the necessary drivers to enable Artec Studio to recognize your scanner.
-If for some reason your Artec scanner appears as “Not connected” in the Scan section of the software, follow the steps listed below (in sequence).
+If your Artec scanner appears as “Not connected” in the Scan section of the Artec Studio software, please follow the steps outlined below (in the sequence listed).

-Open the Windows device manager and check whether “Artec 3D Scanners” is on the list:
+Open the Windows Device Manager and check whether there is an “Artec 3D Scanners” entry in the list:

-- Artec Eva/Eva Lite should appear as “Artec 3D Camera” and “Artec Color Camera”
+- Artec Eva/Eva Lite should appear as one “Artec 3D Camera” and one “Artec Color Camera”